It’s the start of a new year, and a time to appreciate the things we already have, and to find new ways to live fuller, happier lives.

 3. Keep up with doctors’ appointments

-Going to the doctor’s office can be a little scary right now, but it’s important to keep up with regular appointments to manage your health.
+Going to the doctor’s office can be a little scary, but it’s important to keep up with regular appointments to manage your health.
 When is the last time you had a checkup?
 This year, mark your calendar for when you should see your healthcare providers.

 4. Prevent falls

 Did you know that one in four older adults falls each year, and falls are the leading cause of injuries and death among older adults?
-Now more than ever, seniors should avoid hospital visits and fall injuries.
+Knowing how to prevent falls can help you avoid hospital visits and injuries.
 Make it a goal this January to fall-proof your home.

 One way to reduce your risk of a fall is by improving your balance, strength, and flexibility with simple exercises.
 You should also check with your healthcare provider to make sure none of your medications make you more susceptible to falls.

 Check that your home is helping you stay safe from falls, not making them more likely.
 Remove items that you could trip over, such as electrical cords, rugs with overturned corners, or clutter in walkways.
 Install grab bars in your bathtub or shower and railings along stairways if someone in your home struggles with balance.

 5. Exercise your mind

-Since we are stuck at home right now, it can be easy to get into the routine of watching hours of television.
+Since it’s cold outside this season, it can be easy to get into the routine of watching hours of television.
 But just like it’s important to exercise your body, it’s also important to give your brain a workout.

 One great way to keep your mind active this year is to read.
 Many libraries now offer delivery services to seniors, so you don’t have to go to the branch for materials.
 You could also join a virtual club for socializing, card games, or discussing a common interest.

 Puzzles are a good way to keep your brain active.
 Or, you might consider taking an online class through a local college.
-Many classes are free to seniors.
+Many classes are free to older adults.